utsa-lib-cedish/mapbox-layers/README.md

 ![Create the dropdown style sheet](markdown-images/states-dropdown-5.png "A CSS import in the Dropdown component")

-To arrange the label above the dropdown, we'll create a wrapper for the two elements.
-Our component already has such a wrapper; we'll give it a class of `select-and-label`.
+To arrange the label above the dropdown, we'll define a wrapper for the two elements.
+Our component already has wrapping div; we'll give it a class of `select-and-label`.
 We'll also add a colon after the label content for greater clarity.

 `Dropdown.jsx`:
 ```jsx